Ab Matteen Rafiqi

 Graduated Students

-Fatma Zehra Çağıl (Faculty member at Syracuse University)
+Fatma Zehra Çağıl, Faculty member Syracuse University USA

 Yeşim Erol (PhD student at İstanbul Technical University)